 Royal College of Emergency Medicine Menu Menu

-Certificate of Eligibility for Specialist Registration (CESR) & Combined Programme (CESR-CP)
+Certificate of Eligibility for Specialist Registration (CESR) and Combined Programme (CESR-CP)

 CESR has changed – all the details you need